CrayLabs/SmartSim/doc/launch_settings.rst

 IBM
 ===
-Smartsim provides support for an IBM launcher: **LSF**.
+SmartSim provides support for an IBM launcher: **LSF**.
 IBM's LSF is a platform for managing workloads and scheduling jobs in distributed high-performance computing (HPC) environments.

 .. list-table:: IMB Specific Launchers